Love Will Lead You Back: Certifications

+Release history

 Covers

-The song was covered by Brazilian singer Sandra de Sá, by Filipina singers Kyla, Nina, and Marika Sasaki and also Filipino crooner Jun Polistico and Australian pop group Young Divas.
+The song was covered by Brazilian singer Sandra de Sá, Filipina singers Kyla, Nina and Marika Sasaki, Filipino crooner Jun Polistico and Australian pop group Young Divas.
 Mexican showgirl Yuri recorded a Spanish-language adaptation of the song as "Quién eres tú" on her studio album Soy Libre (1991).
 Yuri's version peaked at number eight on the Billboard Hot Latin Songs chart in the US.

 In 2000, Grammy Award-winning artist Patti LaBelle covered the composition for her album, When a Woman Loves.
 Dutch pop singer Gordon also covered the song in 1994 and American Crooner Johnny Mathis also covered his version of the song from his 1998 album, Because You Loved Me.

 On American Idol it has been covered three times, by Carmen Rasmusen (season 2), Mikalah Gordon (season 4) and Karen Rodriguez (season 10).
 All three were eliminated the next night after their performances of that song.